ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 algorithm [@Tustison:2010ac] has its origins in the ANTs toolkit which was implemented and introduced into the ITK toolkit.
-Similarly, ANTsX contains an implementation of a well-performing patch-based denoising technique [@Manjon:2010aa] and is also available as a image filter to the ITK community.
+Similarly, ANTsX contains an implementation of a well-performing patch-based denoising technique [@Manjon:2010aa] and is also available as an image filter to the ITK community.

 ## ANTsXNet mouse brain applications {-}